Information about Microsoft Academic queries

 NOTE: Microsoft Academic discontinued API access after 31 December 2021.
 For details see the Microsoft announcement here.
 The MA web interface has likewise been discontinued and now redirects to the Microsoft home page.
 We have maintained Microsoft Academic documentation for heritage projects.

-The Microsoft Academic query pane allows you to perform a Microsoft Academic query and analyse its results; it contains a structured version of the parameters accepted by Microsoft Academic.
-Publish or Perish uses these parameters to perform a Microsoft Academic query, which is then analyzed and converted to a number of statistics.
+The Microsoft Academic search pane in Publish or Perish allows you to perform a Microsoft Academic search and analyse its results; it contains a structured version of the parameters accepted by Microsoft Academic.
+Publish or Perish uses these parameters to perform a Microsoft Academic search, which is then analyzed and converted to a number of statistics.
 The results are available on-screen and can also be copied to the Windows clipboard (for pasting in other applications) or saved to a text file (for future reference or further analysis).

 How to perform a Microsoft Academic search

 To perform a Microsoft Academic search: